-9. Property investment - buy to let
+9. Property Investment - Buy to Let

 Buy to let traditionally involves investing in property with the expectation of capital growth with the rental income from tenants covering the mortgage costs and any outgoings.
-We, at Rowland Hall, can help you sort out some of the potential problems that may arise and structure the investment appropriately.
+We can help you sort out some of the potential problems that may arise and structure the investment appropriately.